michaelneale/autocoder-docs/index.md

 The Toy Robot is a popular coding test in these parts.
 A description of it is <a href='https://gist.githubusercontent.com/michaelneale/ba3a0fcfdf2d86525a2e12e68e36f47e/raw/a91d8df00a658371c7c74a02277df2185fd60cb2/gistfile1.txt'>here</a>

-You can use that description as input to generate some code to implement it like this:
+You can turn that description, as is, into code:

 ```python
 import requests